 What is Vitamin D?

 Vitamin D, also known as the ‘sunshine vitamin’, is an important vitamin that often gets overlooked.
 It is a fat-soluble vitamin meaning it is better absorbed when you eat it with fat and can be stored in the body’s fatty tissue.
 It helps the body use calcium and phosphorus to build and maintain strong bones and teeth.
+In countries that get little sunshine, vitamin D deficiency is common.

 There are two main types of Vitamin D that are important to humans: